Now Reading

 See Also

-The film was lost for decades, until it was found in 1971 in the director’s garden shed.
+The film was lost for decades until it was found in 1971 in the director’s garden shed.

 7. Battle Royale (2000)

-Image Source: IMDb.com
+Image Source: IMDb

 Kinji Fukasaku’s Battle Royale is one of the most controversial films of all time.
-It is based on the 1999 novel by Koushun Takami.
+It’s based on the 1999 novel by Koushun Takami.
 The film is set in a not-too-distant dystopian future, where unemployment and population have reached unmanageable levels.
 And the authoritarian government comes up with the Millennium Educational Reformation Act.

 6. Audition (1999)

-Image Source: nerdist.com
+Image Source: Omega Project

-The prolific Japanese director Takashi Miike is labelled as the master of extreme horror.
-Miike alongside Sion Sono are also considered the spiritual heirs to Teruo Ishii.
-Miike has made gory horror films like Ichi the Killer, Gozu, Lessons of the Evil, etc. But he is also capable of making complex and slow-burn psycho horrors like Audition.
-The film revolves around a lonely, middle-aged widower Shigeharu Aoyama.
-With the help of his television producer friend, Shigeharu conducts a fake audition to find a suitable companion for himself.
+The prolific Japanese director Takashi Miike is labeled as the master of extreme horror.
+Miike alongside Sion Sono is also considered the spiritual heir to Teruo Ishii.
+Miike has made gory horror films like Ichi the Killer, Gozu, Lessons of the Evil, etc. But he’s also capable of making complex and slow-burn psycho horrors like Audition.

-A woman named Asami Yamazaki catches Shigeharu‘s attention and soon he becomes obsessed with her.
-But Asami is scarred by deeper psychological wounds from her past pushing Shigeharu to embark on a disquieting journey.
 Audition does have one of the most shocking violent scenes in cinematic history.
-But until the deranged moment at the end, Miike unsettles us with the ambiguous characterization of Asami.
+But until the deranged moment in the end, Miike unsettles us with the ambiguous characterization of Asami.

 Overall, Audition is a terrifying examination of social isolation.